nijorjs/nijor-template-website/README.md

 ```Javascript
 npm install
 ```
-Start the server in one terminal.
+Start the server in one terminal:
 ```Javascript
 npm start
 ```
 Start the development compiler in another terminal.
-This will restart the compiler after any changes in .nijor and .js files
+This will restart the compiler after any changes in .nijor and .js files:
 ```Javascript
 npm run dev
 ```